Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

-Laura has potential to become ‘catastrophic’ Category 5 hurricane, major disaster only hours away
+Winds gusted above hurricane force to 110 mph while Laura's northern eyewall moved onshore over Cameron Parish, the National Hurricane Center said, and forecasters said even stronger winds were possible that could rip apart buildings, level trees and toss vehicles like toys.

-LOS ANGELES - Hurricane Laura continued to rapidly intensify as the storm approached landfall along the Texas and Louisiana border Wednesday night.
+Tens of thousands were without power as howling winds and sheets of rain from the hurricane pummeled the Louisiana and Texas coasts.

-Laura, an extremely dangerous storm, has raised fears of a 20-foot storm surge that forecasters said would be “unsurvivable” and capable of inundating entire communities.
+Laura, a potentially life-threatening hurricane, has raised fears of a 20-foot storm surge that forecasters said would be “unsurvivable” and capable of inundating entire communities.

 Advertisement